OverlordZorn/ZRN-Mod-Template/readme.md

 # Overlord Zorns Personal Mod Template

-Here I try to collect and maintain a personal, basic mod framework.
+Here I maintain a personal, basic mod framework.

-## Includes
+Feel free to create a PR if you see something missing!

+## This Arma3 Mod Template comes with:

 - HEMTT
   - hemtt's project.toml